 <script src=[folder path to the file]></script>

-This is the preferred method you’ll see across the internet, but it’s not the only method.
-You can also include regular JavaScript code into HTML with that same <script> tag.
+This is the preferred method you’ll see on the internet, but it’s not the only one.
+You can also add regular JavaScript code to HTML with that same <script> tag.
 All you need to do is include the code you want to run between the opening and closing script tags.

 Developers also use JavaScript with frameworks to create sites efficiently.
 Frameworks provide a foundation and tools for building websites and applications.
-Many websites have similar features, so frameworks use this to their advantage by compiling common scenarios, structures, and code into a library that developers can use.
+Many websites have similar features, so frameworks use this to their advantage by compiling a library that includes common pre-written components, such as:

 Instead of trying to start from scratch, you have a foundation ready to go.
 You also don’t need to memorize complicated blocks of code to create sophisticated JS functionality.
 Frameworks have libraries of pre-written code that you can repurpose for your development projects.

-With frameworks like Meta’s React, developers build web pages entirely with JavaScript.
+With frameworks like Meta’s React, developers build entire websites with JavaScript.

 What can you create with JavaScript?